dwmcnelis/envm/README.md

 envm use dev
 ```

-Would combine all of these partials into a single .env
+This would combine all of these partials into a single .env

 `.env.dev` would contain the non-secret base (or common) envars.
 `.env.dev.personal-secrets` would contain personal secrets (local dev mysql user/password)